 Preparing for the Future of CJR

-The proposed three-year extension of CJR involves the second major bifurcation in the model, with the first being the decision to split the model into mandatory and voluntary MSAs.
+The three-year extension of CJR involves the second major bifurcation in the model, with the first being the decision to split the model into mandatory and voluntary MSAs.
 In 2021, mandatory CJR hospitals will continue to participate in the model, whereas voluntary hospitals will exit participation.
 Due to this change, voluntary and mandatory hospitals will need to take different approaches to build on their successes under the first five years of CJR.

 Mandatory MSA Hospitals

-With the proposed extension, sustaining the strategies previously discussed will be key.
+With the three-year extension, sustaining the strategies previously discussed will be key.
 Furthermore, mandatory MSA hospitals will need to excel and expand their capabilities in other areas in order to be successful in the three-year extension period, including:

 - Data Analytics: Both electronic health record-based and claims-based data are essential to driving success under bundled payment models.
 CJR hospitals will need to leverage this data to compare current outpatient TKA to inpatient rates in the region.
 As outpatient TKA can significantly impact target prices, keeping pace with the region will be important.